arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ## Goals

-- Learn how to connect two Opta™ devices through the RS-485 interface.
+- Learn how to connect two Opta™ devices through the RS-485 interface
-- Learn how to exchange information between two Opta™ devices through the RS-485 interface and use it to control the onboard features of the Opta™.
+- Learn how to exchange information between two Opta™ devices through the RS-485 interface and use it to control the onboard features of the Opta™

 ### Required Hardware and Software